ksu-cs-textbooks/cis400/content/1-object-orientation/03-documentation/03-formats.md

 ```
 </code></pre>

 Nearly every programming langauge features at least one open-source library for converting Markdown to HTML.
 Microsoft even includes a C# one in the [Windows Community Toolkit](https://docs.microsoft.com/en-us/windows/communitytoolkit/parsers/markdownparser).
 In addition to being faster to write than HTML, and avoiding the necessity to write boilerplate code, Markdown offers some security benefits.
-Because it generates only a limited set of HTML elements, which specifically excludes some most commonly employed in web-based exploits (like `<script>` tags for cross-scripting attacks), it is often safer to allow users to contribute markdown-based content than HTML-based content.
+Because it generates only a limited set of HTML elements, which specifically excludes some most commonly employed in web-based exploits (like using `<script>` elements for script injection attacks), it is often safer to allow users to contribute markdown-based content than HTML-based content. **Note: this protection is dependent on the settings provided to your HTML generator - most markdown converters can be configured to allow or escape HTML elements in the markdown text**

 In fact, this book was written using Markdown, and then converted to HTML using the [Hugo framework](https://gohugo.io/), a static website generator built using the [Go programming language](https://golang.org/).